Understanding Your Credit Card Debt Consolidation Options in 2026

 Despite the accessibility, 401(k) loans carry substantial risks:

-Retirement Savings Depletion: The borrowed amount stops growing and earning investment returns during the loan period.
-In a rising market, this opportunity cost can be substantial.
+Retirement savings depletion: The borrowed amount stops growing and earning investment returns during the loan period.

-Repayment Obligation: Missing payments can result in default, converting your loan into a taxable distribution with penalties.
+Repayment obligation: Missing payments can convert your loan into a taxable distribution with penalties.

 A 401(k) loan should be viewed as a last-resort option, used only when the immediate savings from consolidating high-interest debt outweigh the long-term cost to your retirement security.